rkidd7952/aguide-viewer/README.txt

 AGuide Viewer
 Copyright 2023 Robert Kidd

+See the end of the file for license conditions.

+Introduction

 AGuide Viewer is a reader for AmigaGuide documents implemented as a browser extension.
 It is tested with Firefox and Chromium.

 Installation